Costa Victoria

-Costa Victoria was a Victoria-class cruise ship launched in 1995 and operated by Costa Cruises, a subsidiary of Carnival Corporation & plc, from 1996 until 2020.
+Costa Victoria was a Victoria-class cruise ship launched in 1995 and operated by Costa Cruises, a subsidiary of Carnival Corporation, from 1996 until 2020.
 Built at Bremen, Germany, she was designed to reflect the spirit of Italy, which was enhanced in a 2013 refit.
 During her service with Costa she operated in many areas, including Asia.
 In June 2020, in light of the economic impact caused by the COVID-19 pandemic, Costa Victoria was moved to the Port of Piombino, Italy and decommissioned.
 She was sold in December 2020 for possible conversion to worker's accommodation at a Genoa shipyard, but resold for demolition in Turkey, where she arrived on 28 January 2021.

 Design and construction

 Costa Victoria in the Bremer Vulkan shipyard in 1996 just prior to her christening.